PlanetLive/LinearA/disc/README.md

 I'm signalling to my relatives in Greece and Turkey.
 Let's trust that we will be reunited in person soon.**</span>

-"Punting" refers to trading with light by twisting the mirror-axes staff back-and-forth to relay rhythmic verse by passing signals between boats.
+"Punting" refers to trading with light by twisting the mirror-axes staff back-and-forth to relay rhythmic verse by passing signals between arrays of boats and hilltop temples.

 Hades was the distant side of the mainland, where the sun goes to die.
 The Greek's "gates of the underworld" were in a canyon of the River Acheron, in Epirus in northwestern Greece. <!--Cape Tenaron at the southern tip of Peloponnesus is also mentioned by Hiro.-->